When Shiva Comes Back.

 Like coming home.

-This Maha Shivratri was not about grandeur or spectacle, and it was about reconnection and remembering a presence that had quietly waited in the background of my life.
+This Maha Shivratri was not about grandeur or spectacle, but it was about reconnection and remembering a presence that had quietly waited in the background of my life.

-And perhaps that is the nature of certain devotions, and they do not demand, and they remain, and when the time feels right, they return.
+And perhaps that is the nature of certain devotions as they do not demand, they remain.
+And when the time feels right, they return.

 Comments